According to APEC Ministers and Leaders, APEC collaboration on energy aims to help progress towards two specific aspirational goals:

-APEC Energy Ministers met in Cebu, The Philippines, on 13 October 2015 and issued the Cebu Declaration and Instructions.
-Ministers emphasized the importance of energy resiliency in the face of the effects of man-made and natural disasters and established a new Energy Working Group Task Force to take this work forward.
-Ministers also welcomed the new APEC Initiative for Enhancing the Quality of Electric Power Infrastructure, taking various factors into consideration, including resilience to disasters, lifecycle costs and environmental impacts.
+When APEC Energy Ministers met in Cebu, Philippines, on 13 October 2015, they issued the Cebu Declaration, along with instructions, where they emphasized the importance of energy resiliency in the face of the effects of man-made and natural disasters.
+They also established a new Energy Working Group Task Force to take this work forward.
+They welcomed the APEC Initiative for Enhancing the Quality of Electric Power Infrastructure, taking various factors into consideration, including resilience to disasters, lifecycle costs and environmental impacts.
 Ministers also instructed officials to implement an APEC Green Energy Finance Initiative in support of the financial sustainability of renewable energy and energy efficiency development in the region.
 See this news release for more information.

-At the latest meeting of the Energy Working Group (EWG53) held in New Zealand in December 2017 members reviewed progress towards their goals and charted the way ahead for collaboration, including through APEC’s energy projects.
+At the latest meeting of the Energy Working Group (EWG55) held in Hong Kong, China in May 2018, members reviewed progress towards their goals and charted the way ahead for collaboration, including through APEC’s energy projects.